mkrufky/libdvbtee/README.md

 Michael Ira Krufky
 mkrufky at linuxtv dot org

-#### Install dependencies.
+#### Install dependencies
 These packages may be named differently on your system.
-Below is instructions for Debian:
+Below is instruction for Debian:
 ```
-sudo apt install build-essential git automake libtool pkg-config libdvbpsi-dev
+sudo apt install build-essential git automake pkg-config libtool libdvbpsi-dev
 ```

 #### How to build / run